 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the differences between USB 2.0 and USB 3.0?
+What is the difference between USB 3.0 and USB 2.0?

 Open an interactive chat with Bash